geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: Why not a kickstarter or go fund me?

-By prior experience, GeoServer tends to be used by organisations rather than individuals.
+In our experience, GeoServer tends to be used by organisations rather than individuals.

 Individuals are encouraged to donate via GitHub and as outlined on the [GeoServer Sponsorship](/sponsor/) page.